Keto Pumpkin Crisp

 What Makes a Food Keto-Friendly?

 Here’s where some people mess up.
-Keto-friendly = low in carbs, high in fats, enough protein but not crazy amounts.
+Keto-friendly = low in carbs, high in fats, enough protein, but not crazy amounts.
 Simple, right?
-Most snacks don’t make the cut because carbs love hiding (sneaky things) everywhere.
+Most snacks don’t cut because carbs love hiding (sneaky things) everywhere.
 You want stuff that’s:

 • Naturally low in carbs (less than 5g per serving is perfect)